openvswitch/ovs/Documentation/topics/dpdk/vhost-user.rst

   The number of vectors, which is ``$q`` * 2 + 2

-The vhost-user interface will be automatically reconfigured with required number of rx and tx queues after connection of virtio device.
+The vhost-user interface will be automatically reconfigured with required number of Rx and Tx queues after connection of virtio device.
 Manual configuration of ``n_rxq`` is not supported because OVS will work properly only if ``n_rxq`` will match number of queues configured in QEMU.

-A least 2 PMDs should be configured for the vswitch when using multiqueue.
+A least two PMDs should be configured for the vswitch when using multiqueue.
 Using a single PMD will cause traffic to be enqueued to the same vhost queue rather than being distributed among different vhost queues for a vhost-user interface.

-If traffic destined for a VM configured with multiqueue arrives to the vswitch via a physical DPDK port, then the number of rxqs should also be set to at least 2 for that physical DPDK port.
+If traffic destined for a VM configured with multiqueue arrives to the vswitch via a physical DPDK port, then the number of Rx queues should also be set to at least two for that physical DPDK port.
 This is required to increase the probability that a different PMD will handle the multiqueue transmission to the guest using a different vhost queue.